-Open the Applications folder in your Dock or using the Finder menu bar with Go > Applications.
-Here is where you’ll see those go-to apps that came with your Mac as well as others you’ve installed.
+Open the Applications folder in your Dock.
+Or, using the Finder menu bar with Go > Applications.
+Here is where you’ll see those stock apps that came with your Mac, as well as others you’ve installed.

 The downside is that not every single application may reside in this folder.
-For example, if you obtained an app from a third-party website, it may be sitting in your Downloads folder instead.
+For example, if you installed an app from a third-party website, it may be sitting in your Downloads folder instead.

 Save or print the Applications folder list